Architecture

 CloudFront.
 A single distribution multiplexes all client traffic over one domain.
 The default behavior serves the SPA from a private S3 bucket via Origin Access Control. /api/* routes to the REST API Gateway. /ws routes to the WebSocket API Gateway. /yjs/* routes through a CloudFront VPC Origin to an internal ALB sitting in front of the Yjs collaboration server.
 Routing through one distribution lets every backend share a single domain and a single TLS certificate, and keeps the SPA's API and WebSocket calls same-origin.

 API Gateway REST.
 Fronts the platform's CRUD and orchestration endpoints.
-Resources mirror the graph model: projects, sprints, requirements, user stories, tasks, code files, reviews, questions, timeline events, plus integration endpoints for GitHub OAuth, trackers, and the agent control plane.
+Resources mirror the graph model: projects, intents, workflows, sprints, requirements, user stories, tasks, code files, reviews, questions, timeline events, plus integration endpoints for GitHub OAuth, trackers, and the agent control plane.
 CORS headers are injected on gateway-level 4xx/5xx responses so the SPA always sees them.

 API Gateway WebSocket.
 A separate API for application-level real-time messages — agent progress, notifications, presence pings.
 Routes are $connect (custom Cognito JWT authorizer Lambda), $disconnect, $default, sync, and notification.
 Connection state lives in a DynamoDB table indexed by user ID and document ID; server-to-client pushes use execute-api:ManageConnections.